 After you've entered all the required information click Save.

-Learn about provisioning Intacct accounts for SSO using Intacct APIs at Intacct User Development Functions.
+Learn about provisioning Intacct accounts for SSO using Intacct APIs at the Intacct Developer Portal.

 Log on to the Duo Admin Panel and navigate to Applications.